Ellipsometer Working Principle

+An ellipsometer measures the change in the polarization state of light after it interacts with a sample.
 Ellipsometry is an optical technique that can be used to measure the thickness and optical properties of thin films.
-An ellipsometer measures the change in the polarization state of light after interacting with a sample.
-This helps determine sample properties (including film thickness, roughness and extinction/absorbance coefficients) at each wavelength of interest.
+It can also be used to determine sample properties (including roughness and extinction/absorbance coefficients) at each wavelength of interest.

 Changes in the polarization state can be quantified by measuring the amplitude change and the phase shift induced by interaction with a sample.
 These changes in the polarization state of light can be exploited to study film thickness values that are significantly smaller than the wavelength of the incident light.
-Ellipsometry can obtain sub-nanometer resolution using visible wavelengths beating the diffraction limit.
+Ellipsometers can obtain sub-nanometer resolution using visible wavelengths, thus beating the diffraction limit.

 When we refer to the polarization state of light, we are referring to the direction in which the electric field is oscillating.
 In naturally occurring light (sunlight, etc), this orientation is random - but in polarized light sources, this orientation is controlled.

-Polarized light can be resolved into two components: one which is parallel (p-polarization) and one which is normal to the plane of incidence (s-polarization.
-Here, we define the plane of incidence the plane containing both the beam path and the surface normal.
+During reflection from a surface, polarized light can be resolved into two components: one which is parallel (p-polarization) and one which is normal to the plane of incidence (s-polarization).
+Here, we define the plane of incidence as the plane containing both the beam path and the surface normal.

 The relative phases and amplitudes of the p- and s-components determine the polarization state of light: